 Time spent periodically reviewing your business organizational documents such as articles of incorporation and other related documents can be time well spent!

-Notably, while the Agreement provided for the corporation the right to repurchase the employee’s shares if his employment was terminated, the terms of the repurchase were not clearly spelled out in the agreement.
+Notably, while the agreement gave the corporation the right to repurchase the employee’s shares if his employment was terminated, the terms of the repurchase were not clearly spelled out in the agreement.
 In particular, the client neglected to define how much the corporation would pay for the employee’s shares, as well as when and how payment would be made to the employee.

-All of this time and expense could have been easily avoided had the Shareholders’ Agreement been drafted properly and executed before any shares were delivered.
+All this time and expense could have been easily avoided had the shareholders’ agreement been drafted properly and executed before any shares were delivered.

 My client could have avoided substantial stress and time and expense had she handled things differently.